intuition-dev/INTUITION/_doc/docs/servl1.md

 ## Steps

-[A very detailed video of the following steps is available <a href="http://wgehnerlab1.metabake.org.s3-website-us-east-1.amazonaws.com/lab1v0.html">here</a>]
+[A detailed video of the following steps is available <a href="http://wgehnerlab1.metabake.org.s3-website-us-east-1.amazonaws.com/lab1v0.html">here</a>.]

 0. Create an AWS account if you don't already have one.